Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_mpsoc.rst

         cd /workspace
         wget https://www.xilinx.com/bin/public/openDownload?filename=resnet50-zcu102_zcu104_kv260-r3.0.0.tar.gz -O resnet50-zcu102_zcu104_kv260-r3.0.0.tar.gz

-   -  Copy the downloaded file to the board using scp with the following command.
+   -  Copy the downloadeded file to the board using scp with the following command:

       ::

          scp resnet50-zcu102_zcu104_kv260-r3.0.0.tar.gz root@IP_OF_BOARD:~/

-   -  Log in to the board (using ssh or serial port) and install the model package.
+   -  Log in to the board (using ssh or serial port) and install the model package:

       ::